googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 skew, mirror, rotate, or translate.
 The transformation is applied to all nested paints in the child sub-graph.

-A transformation matrix is specified using a PaintTransform or PaintVarTransform table.
-The latter can be used in a variable font to allow any of the matrix elements to be variable.
-The former provides a more compact representation when variation is not required.
+A transformation matrix is specified using a PaintVarTransform or PaintTransform table, with or without variation support, respectively.
 See 5.7.11.2.5.8 for format details.

 The effect of a transformation is illustrated in figure 5.39: a PaintTransform table is used to specify a rotation, and both the glyph outline and gradient in